garden-io/garden/docs/examples/simple-project.md

         - name: local-kubernetes
 ```

-Above, we've specified the name of our project and configured it to use the local-kubernetes plugin for local development.
-Note, that this file must be located in the project root directory.
+Above, we've specified the name of our project and configured it to use the local-kubernetes provider for local development.
+Note that this file must be located in the project root directory.

 ## Module configuration

 Now, let's turn to our services.
-Services live inside [modules](../guides/glossary.md#Module), and each module has it's own `garden.yml` configuration file.
+Services live inside [modules](../reference/glossary.md#Module), and each module has its own `garden.yml` configuration file.

 We'll start with the module for the `node-service`: